Avanade/DbEx/README.md

 DbEx.Test.Console git:(main)> dotnet run -- -cv cs all
 ```

-Next, create your own console app, follow the structure of `DbEx.Test.Console` project and add your SQL scripts.
+Next, create your own console app, follow the structure of `DbEx.Test.Console` project, add reference to https://www.nuget.org/packages/DbEx and your SQL scripts.

 Currently the easiest way of generating scripts from existing database, is to use **Generate Scripts** feature of SQL Server Management Studio.